grannycart/bibliography/Long Entries.md

 % Page 24: "Better sleeep with a sober cannibal than a drunken Christian."
 % Page 29: QueeQueg uses his harpoon to shave
 % Page 30: QueeQueg uses his harpoon to grapple raw beefsteaks towards himself at the breakfast table.
+% Page 71: "Clap eye on Captain Ahab, young man, and thou wilt find that he has only one leg.”
+“What do you mean, sir?
+Was the other one lost by a whale?”
+“Lost by a whale!
+Young man, come nearer to me: it was devoured, chewed up, crunched by the monstrousest parmacetty that ever chipped a boat!—ah, ah!”
+% Page 83: "Betty, go to Snarles the Painter, and tell him to paint me a sign, with—“no suicides permitted here, and no smoking in the parlor;”—might as well kill both birds at once."
+% Page 86:  This is the reason why most dyspeptic religionists cherish such melancholy notions about their hereafters.
+In one word, Queequeg, said I, rather digressively; hell is an idea first born on an undigested apple-dumpling; and since then perpetuated through the hereditary dyspepsias nurtured by Ramadans.
+I then asked Queequeg whether he himself was ever troubled with dyspepsia; expressing the idea very plainly, so that he could take it in.
+He said no; only upon one memorable occasion.
+It was after a great feast given by his father the king, on the gaining of a great battle wherein fifty of the enemy had been killed by about two o’clock in the afternoon, and all cooked and eaten that very evening.

 @book{mcharg1995design,